sarahstandish/arabic-dictation-app-front-end/notes.md

 # To read

 # To Do
-- Give a word feedback on performance
-- Highlight letters that need to be corrected in correct word
 - Something to show the page is loading
+- Highlight missed letters in correct word feedback
+- Input "keyboard"